MicrosoftDocs/windows-itpro-docs/education/trial-in-a-box/itadmin-tib-get-started.md

     ![Recommended apps in Set up School PCs package configuration](images/suspc_configure_recommendedapps_v2.png)

     The recommended apps include the following:
-    * **Office 365 for Windows 10 S (Education Preview)** - This is optional, but works well for the Trial in a Box PCs.
-If you try to install this app on other editions of Windows 10, setup will fail.
+    * **Office 365 for Windows 10 S (Education Preview)** - Optional.
+This works well for the Trial in a Box PCs running Windows 10 S. However, if you try to install this app on other editions of Windows 10, setup will fail.
 Also note that if you select **Office 365 for Windows 10 S (Education Preview)**, it will take about 30-45 minutes longer for Set up School PCs to create the provisioning package as the app downloads Office 365 for Windows 10 S (Education Preview) from the Microsoft Store.
-    * **Minecraft: Education Edition** - Don't select this.
-This is already provisioned as part of your tenant.
+    * **Minecraft: Education Edition** - This is pre-provisioned in your tenant's app catalog, but it's not yet installed on a device.
+Select this option now to include it in the provisioning package.
     * **Other apps fit for the classroom** - Optional.
-Choose other recommended apps to install on the PC.
+You can choose other recommended apps to install on the PC.

 9. **Review package summary**.